bdwilliamson/academic-kickstart/content/project/collaborative-science/index.md

 correlated with HIV-1 infection risk.
 This may help in designing future HIV-1 vaccines.

+# Surrogate endpoints for cytomegalovirus disease

+We used a combination of classical statistical methods and ensemble-based machine learning to assess various viral load kinetics as potential surrogate endpoints for cytomegalovirus disease after transplant.
+We found that mean, peak, and change in viral load over the first five weeks of treatment fulfilled the Prentice criteria for surrogacy and captured a large proportion of the treatment effect in two randomized, controlled trials.

 # Non-vaccine HIV prevention

 ## Characteristics associated with HIV risk in young South African women